Posted: October 31, 2019

 Injury and/or Death to an Unborn Child in a Car Accident

-This means that at the time of the injury, the unborn child could have lived outside of the mother’s womb than a wrongful death claim can be asserted for the unborn child.
+This means that at the time of the injury, if the unborn child could have lived outside of the mother’s womb then a wrongful death claim can be asserted for the unborn child.

 In the case of Werling, ADMX v.
 Sandy et al. Supreme Court of Ohio 17 Ohio St. 3d 45 (1985), the court was confronted with the issue as to whether an action for wrongful death exists under Revised Code 2125.01 where the decedent was a stillborn fetus.
 More specifically, the court was asked to determine whether the statutory beneficiaries of an unborn fetus are entitled to damages for the wrongful death of the fetus where both the alleged negligently inflicted injury and the death of the child occurred before birth.